-Our account contributes to three primary streams of research: fairness perceptions, persuasion knowledge, and diversity in marketing.
-First, our findings help expand a growing literature examining the perceived fairness of marketing tactics beyond pricing (e.g., versioning, planned obsolescence, "shrinkflation"; Gershoff, Kivetz and Keinan 2012; Evangelidis 2024; Kuppelwieser et al. 2019; Trupia and Shaddy 2024).
+We view our account as contributing to three primary streams of research: fairness perceptions, persuasion knowledge, and diversity in marketing.
+First, our findings help expand a growing literature examining the perceived fairness of marketing tactics beyond pricing (e.g., versioning, planned obsolescence, "shrinkflation"; Gershoff, Kivetz, and Keinan 2012; Evangelidis 2024; Kuppelwieser et al. 2019; Trupia and Shaddy 2024).
 And while recent work exploring fairness in promotion has studied differences in content (e.g., identity-based messaging backfires when it reinforces stereotypes; Kim et al., 2023), our account elucidates reactions to the strategic decision itself to target certain demographic groups.